spideruci/RIPR-framework/README.md

 ## Major Result Illustration from the CSVs

-The Docker image provides the scripts and running configuration for getting major results for research questions from RQ1 to RQ4.
+The Docker image is equipped with scripts and configuration settings necessary for generating key findings related to research questions RQ1 through RQ4.
+Execution of the container typically requires approximately two minutes.

 ### For ARM-based machines, run
 ```